|Advice for Climbing in the Alps|

 There is one important exception to the above "omit the '0' rule, and that is Italy.
 Even if you are calling from out of country (Switzerland, for example) you leave in the "0".
 So calling from Geneva to the Courmayeur tourist office in Italy you would dial +39 0165 842 060.
 Also, some Italian phone numbers have 8 digits, some 9 and others 10.
 In all cases leave the "0" in, both when calling from out of country as well as from within Italy.

-Europe uses a a GSM standard for mobile phones.
-This is different than the standard in the US and Canada, and most mobile phones from North America won't work in Europe.
-However, if you have a GSM compatible phone, they should function.
+Europe uses a GSM standard for mobile phones.
+This is different than some common phones in the US and Canada, where the standard is called CDMA.
+Older phones from Sprint Verizon and US Cellular use CDMA and may not function in Europe.
+AT&T and T-Mobile use GSM, and, in theory should work.
 Be aware, however, that calling from the States to your phone in Europe can carry some hefty per minute charges.
-And the roaming charges, if roam so far, are often rather high.
-It is possible to rent mobile phones for your stay in Europe.
-Most airports have shops in which you can do this.
-It ain't cheap however, but may be worth it.
+And the roaming charges, if you roam so far, are often rather high.

 ATM cash machines